vplesko/OrbLang/docs/references/reference_orb_mac.md

 ## `mac name<id> ([argName<id>...]) body<block> =macro`

 Defines a macro under the given name.
+Returns that macro.

 There must not be a function, special form, type, or global symbol with the same.
 The name must not be one of `cn`, `*`, or `[]`.